 What is sex discrimination?

-The Equality Act 2010 set out what is meant by sex discrimination.
+The Equality Act 2010 sets out what is meant by sex discrimination.
 In particular, it:

 - defines ‘sex’ as meaning male or female, or a group of people of the same sex, like men or women, boys or girls.

-- protects against ‘discrimination’ or less favourable treatment which is carried out because you have what’s called a ‘protected characteristic’, of which there are several.
+- protects against ‘discrimination’ or less favourable treatment which is carried out because you have what’s called a ‘protected characteristic’, of which there are several (see our main Discrimination guide).
 Sex is one of the protected characteristics specified in the legislation.

 - provides protection for other related characteristics including sexual orientation and gender reassignment although these are outside the scope of this article.